Deepan-Karmakar/p5.js-tutorial/Terminal-and-the-Command-Line.md

 # A couple more terminal tips

-* On Macs, if you don't feel like typing a long path to a directory on your computer, you can get to it quickly by dragging a folder from the finder into terminal.
+* On Macs and Windows, if you don't feel like typing a long path to a directory on your computer, you can get to it quickly by dragging a folder from the finder or file explorer, into terminal.
 It'll magically transform into the path!
 * You can also "auto-complete" directories and filenames using `TAB`.
 * You can repeat previous commands by using the up and down arrow keys.